Reference

 Supported Aligners:

-The module supports BAM files from aligners that provide strand information: - Biscuit: Uses the YD tag (f=forward, r=reverse) - gem3/Blueprint: Uses the XB tag (C=forward, G=reverse)
+The module supports BAM files from aligners that provide strand information: - Bismark: Uses the XM tag (Z=methylated CpG, z=unmethylated CpG) - Biscuit: Uses the YD tag (f=forward, r=reverse) - bwameth: Uses the YD tag (f=forward, r=reverse), identical to Biscuit - gem3/Blueprint: Uses the XB tag (C=forward, G=reverse)

 Example